georgeyiu/codejam_parse/README.md

     schema = [(), [(), int, [lambda line: map(int, line.split())]]]

 The number of columns does not affect the structure of the parse, but is still retained in the structure as an integer.
 This is an example of how `()` and `int` differ.
-A subschema must always be accompanied by a `()`.
+A subschema must always be accompanied by a `()` in the same list level.
 Using this schema, we parse the input as

     [2, [[3, 3, [[1, 2, 3], [4, 5, 6], [7, 8, 9]]], [2, 3, [[4, 3, 8], [3, 7, 1]]]]]